Buy-to-let | R-Z

-Someone who does not have Permanent Rights to Reside in the UK and is either not resident in the UK at the time the application is submitted, OR is currently resident in the UK but has been for less than 2 years prior to the date of application.
+Someone who does not have permanent rights to reside in the UK and/or is not resident in the UK at the time the application is submitted.

 We currently only accept applications from non-UK residents for existing Barclays BTL mortgage holders through Barclays Wealth International.
 Please contact them on 0207 114 8804 * for further information.

-A customer who does not meet the above residency requirements but wants to re-mortgage an existing Barclays residential mortgage to BTL may be considered provided all other lending standards are met.
+People who don’t meet the above residency requirements but want to re-mortgage an existing residential mortgage with us to BTL may be considered, as long as all other lending standards are met.

 Applicants are regarded as self-employed when they hold more than 20% share in a company.
 Applicants must have been self-employed for a minimum of 3 years.
 Refer to the ‘Allowable Gross Income’ section above for details of the allowable income and corresponding documentary evidence required to support the application.

 We'll accept solicitors to act on behalf of Woolwich if nominated from the Woolwich panel.
 The Woolwich reserves the right to nominate/appoint solicitors to act on its behalf, the costs of which must be covered by the applicant.

 Our definition of a Special Purpose Vehicle Limited Company is a UK-incorporated company that has been established by private individual(s) for the sole purpose of BTL activities i.e. the purchase/remortgage of residential properties for letting.
 This is confirmed by the Standard Industry Classification (SIC) Code registered at Companies House and will be checked/evidenced for our purposes by a full Company Search being carried out by our BTL Mortgage Processing Team.

 The following codes are acceptable under the current SIC 2007:

 68100 – Buying and selling own real estate